Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 @@snip [In-memory sound app]($sp_tut$/InMemorySoundApp.scala) { #inmemorysoundapp }

-This starts up the system like we did before, with a small change - we wait until the server is booted before doing anything else, so we can be sure that when we create a transport and play it, it will sound immediately.
+This starts up the system like we did before, with a small change&mdash;we wait until the server is booted before doing anything else, so we can be sure that when we create a transport and play it, it will sound immediately.
 The `def main` line ensures that the program can be executed, it doesn't do anything special, but it so happens that the body of the object containing this trait will also be initialised, so all the other statements will be automatically executed when the program is started.
 The last line `def run` is __abstract__; it does